adamfisk/LittleProxy/README.md

 This is an updated fork of adamfisk's LittleProxy.
-The original project appears to have been abondoned.
+The original project appears to have been abandoned.
 Because it's so incredibly useful, it's being brought back to life in this repository.

 LittleProxy is a high performance HTTP proxy written in Java atop Trustin Lee's